From Surviving to Thriving

 Sunday School is an opportunity to go deeper into God’s Word and connect with other adults in the congregation.
 Currently, we offer options during both worship services.
 Please see the list below for a class description, meeting rooms, and class leader.
 If you have any questions about the classes offered, please contact Perry Montgomery, Pastor of Adult Discipleship and Pastoral Care.

-- Women of Z’Spa in the Café.
+Women of Z’Spa in A112.
 This is an open group and all women are welcome!
+Beginning October 13, they will start a new study, “Irresistible” by Andy Stanley.

 Morning Exercise is a group that meets in Bradley Chapel on Monday, Wednesday, and Friday at 8:30am for low impact aerobics.
 All are welcome to join this lively group.